This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 #TENSORFLOW CODE import tensorflow as tf import pandas as pd import time import numpy as np #read data float32 start_time = time.time() filename = "C:/R_new.csv" df_test = pd.read_csv(filename, nrows=100) float_cols = [c for c in df_test if df_test[c].dtype == "float64"] float32_cols = {c: np.float32 for c in float_cols} data = pd.read_csv(filename, engine='c', dtype=float32_cols) print("Loading time: ", round(time.time() - start_time), " seconds") x = data.iloc[:,:-1].values y = data.iloc[:,[-1]].values initializer = tf.keras.initializers.RandomUniform(minval=-1., maxval=1.) #build model model = tf.keras.models.Sequential([tf.keras.layers.Dense(1000, activation = 'tanh', kernel_initializer = initializer, bias_initializer=initializer), tf.keras.layers.Dense(1, activation = 'linear', kernel_initializer = initializer, bias_initializer=initializer)]) #compile model model.compile(optimizer='adam', loss = 'mean_squared_error') #train model start_time = time.time() history = model.fit(x, y, batch_size = 1000, epochs = 1000) print("Training time: ", round(time.time() - start_time), " seconds")

 Building this application with PyTorch also requires some Python scripting.
 This code is listed below.
-Also, you can download here.
+Also, you can download it here.

 #PYTORCH CODE import pandas as pd import time import torch import numpy as np import statistics def init_weights(m): if type(m) == torch.nn.Linear: torch.nn.init.uniform_(m.weight, a=-1.0, b=1.0) torch.nn.init.uniform_(m.bias.data, a=-1.0, b=1.0) epoch = 1000 total_samples, batch_size, input_variables, hidden_neurons, output_variables = 1000000, 1000, 1000, 1000, 1 device = torch.device("cuda:0") # read data float32 start_time = time.time() filename = "C:/R_new.csv" df_test = pd.read_csv(filename, nrows=100) float_cols = [c for c in df_test if df_test[c].dtype == "float64"] float32_cols = {c: np.float32 for c in float_cols} dataset = pd.read_csv(filename, engine='c', dtype=float32_cols) print("Loading time: ", round(time.time() - start_time), " seconds") x = torch.tensor(dataset.iloc[:,:-1].values, dtype = torch.float32) y = torch.tensor(dataset.iloc[:,[-1]].values, dtype = torch.float32) # build model model = torch.nn.Sequential(torch.nn.Linear(input_variables, hidden_neurons), torch.nn.Tanh(), torch.nn.Linear(hidden_neurons, output_variables)).cuda() # initialize weights model.apply(init_weights) # compile model learning_rate = 0.001 loss_fn = torch.nn.MSELoss(reduction = 'mean') optimizer = torch.optim.Adam(model.parameters(), lr=learning_rate) indices = np.arange(0,total_samples) start = time.time() for j in range(epoch): mse=[] t0 = time.time() for i in range(0, total_samples, batch_size): batch_indices = indices[i:i+batch_size] batch_x, batch_y = x[batch_indices], y[batch_indices] batch_x = batch_x.cuda() batch_y = batch_y.cuda() outputs = model.forward(batch_x) loss = loss_fn(outputs, batch_y) model.zero_grad() loss.backward() optimizer.step() mse.append(loss.item()) print("Epoch:", j+1,"/1000", "[================================] - ","loss: ", statistics.mean(mse)) t1 = time.time() - t0 print("Elapsed time: ", int(round(t1 )), "sec") end = time.time() elapsed = end - start print("Training time: ",int(round(elapsed )), "seconds")